Infertility and artificial insemination – all you need to know

 Artificial insemination can be the right choice in a lot of different situations: When couples experience infertility, when single women wish to become parents, and when lesbian couples want to have children, they can all benefit from artificial insemination to fulfil their dream.

 When a couple has been trying to conceive for more than a year without obtaining pregnancy, they are according to WHO, suffering from infertility.
-When this is the case, it is a good idea to seek help and investigate the possibility of artificial insemination.
+It does not matter if they have already had a child, if so they could be suffering from secondary infertility.
+When a year has passed and no successfull pregnancy is obtained, it is a good idea to seek help and investigate the possibility of artificial insemination.
 If you are curious about infertility, read our blog posts about misconceptions about infertility here.

 A lot of women dream of having a child at some point in their life and artificial insemination makes this dream possible for single women, that want to raise a child on their own.
 By choosing a sperm donor and using artificial insemination, the woman does not have to wait for the right man to enter her life, and she can become a Single Mother by Choice.